Last updated on May 15th, 2026

 Current Policy Responses to AI Impact on Jobs

-1. Universal Basic Income (UBI): UBI is a policy proposal that would provide a basic income to all citizens, regardless of their employment status.
-This policy could help mitigate the negative impact of artificial intelligence on the workforce by providing a safety net for those who lose their jobs due to automation.
-UBI has been piloted in a few countries, including Finland and Canada, and is also being considered by other countries.
+- Universal Basic Income (UBI): UBI is a policy proposal that would provide a basic income to all citizens, regardless of their employment status.
+This policy could help mitigate the negative impact of artificial intelligence on the workforce.

-2. AI Tax: Some experts have proposed an AI tax, which would be a tax on companies that use AI to replace human workers.
-The revenue generated from the tax could be used to fund social safety net programs and retraining programs for workers displaced by automation.
+- AI Tax: Some experts have proposed an AI tax on companies that use AI to replace human workers.
+The revenue generated could fund social safety nets.

-3. Data Ownership: As AI increasingly relies on data, some experts have proposed giving individuals ownership over their data.
-This would allow individuals to profit from using their data by AI companies, which could provide a new source of income for workers who may be displaced by automation.
+- Data Ownership: As AI increasingly relies on data, some experts have proposed giving individuals ownership over their data, allowing them to profit from its use.

 Wrapping Up